pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 # Acknowledgments
 {:numbered="false"}

-The authors thank Marlon Peters and Marc Schoolderman for their input and discussions during the writing of this document.
+The authors thank Marlon Peeters for their input and discussions during the writing of this document.